alonsobsd/bhyvemgr/README.md

 ifconfig_bhyve0="addm em0 up"
 ifconfig_bhyve0_descr="bhyve manager bridge"
 ```
-bhyvemgr add each tap interface to this bridge when a virtual machine is started.
+bhyvemgr add each tap interface to **bhyve0** bridge when a virtual machine is started.
 The same way it deletes and removes tap interface when a virtual machine is stopped.

 ## Best network configuration
-On another hand, if you want use bhyve with a much complete network features (dhcpd and dns features) including NAT support, you need configure some additional services like dnsmasq and packet filter.
+On another hand, if you want use bhyve with a better network features (dhcpd and dns features) including NAT support, you need configure some additional services like dnsmasq and packet filter.
 Create a bridge and assign one ip address to it.
 This will be used like a gateway ip address for each virtual machine.
-A subnet 10.0.0.0/24 will be used in this guide.
+A subnet **10.0.0.0/24** will be used in this guide.

 ```sh
 gateway_enable="YES"